 The weight of available authority suggests that the mortgagor's diversion of rents would constitute legal waste, at least where the mortgagee had taken sufficient steps to enforce its security interest in rents.
 See, e.g., Taylor v.
 Brennan, 621 S.W.2d 592 (Tex.
 1981) (mortgagor's collection and disposition of rents following mortgagee's enforcement of security interest in rents would constitute waste, but holding that no waste occurred because mortgagee had not taken sufficient steps post-default to enforce its security interest in rents); Ginsberg v.
 Lennar Florida Holdings, 645 So.2d 490 (Fla.
 App.
 1994).
-The Restatement (Third) of Property - Mortgages adopts this view in § 4.6(a)(5), which provides that "[w]aste occurs when, without the mortgagee's consent, the mortgagor ... retains possession of rents to which the mortgagee has the right to possession..."
+The Restatement (Third) of Property - Mortgagee's consent, the mortgagor ... retains possession of rents to which the mortgagee has the right to possession...."